edufeed/edufeed/README.md

 ## Demo

-See [http://edfeed.herokuapp.com/](http://edfeed.herokuapp.com/) for a demo.
+See [http://edfeed.herokuapp.com/](http://edfeed.herokuapp.com/) for a demo (chrome only - other browsers don't yet support the Web Components standard).

 ## Installing and Running